FRRouting/frr/doc/user/bgp.rst

 Configuring Peers
 ^^^^^^^^^^^^^^^^^

-.. index:: neighbor PEER shutdown
-.. clicmd:: neighbor PEER shutdown

-.. index:: no neighbor PEER shutdown
+.. index:: [no] neighbor PEER shutdown
-.. clicmd:: no neighbor PEER shutdown
+.. clicmd:: [no] neighbor PEER shutdown

    Shutdown the peer.
 We can delete the neighbor's configuration by ``no neighbor PEER remote-as ASN`` but all configuration of the neighbor will be deleted.
 When you want to preserve the configuration, but want to drop the BGP peer, use this syntax.

-.. index:: neighbor PEER ebgp-multihop
+.. index:: [no] neighbor PEER disable-connected-check
-.. clicmd:: neighbor PEER ebgp-multihop
+.. clicmd:: [no] neighbor PEER disable-connected-check

+   Allow peerings between directly connected eBGP peers using loopback addresses.

-.. index:: no neighbor PEER ebgp-multihop
+.. index:: [no] neighbor PEER ebgp-multihop
-.. clicmd:: no neighbor PEER ebgp-multihop
+.. clicmd:: [no] neighbor PEER ebgp-multihop

-.. index:: neighbor PEER description ...
-.. clicmd:: neighbor PEER description ...

-.. index:: no neighbor PEER description ...
+.. index:: [no] neighbor PEER description ...
-.. clicmd:: no neighbor PEER description ...
+.. clicmd:: [no] neighbor PEER description ...

    Set description of the peer.

-.. index:: neighbor PEER version VERSION
+.. index:: [no] neighbor PEER version VERSION
-.. clicmd:: neighbor PEER version VERSION
+.. clicmd:: [no] neighbor PEER version VERSION

    Set up the neighbor's BGP version. `version` can be `4`, `4+` or `4-`.
 BGP version `4` is the default value used for BGP peering.
 BGP version `4+`